 What are Restricted Funds?

 In the non-profit industry, restricted funds refer to a reserve of money that can only be used for specific projects or purposes.
-The funds can be restricted because the donor wants the money to go to a specific program or the donor wants the money to be utilized after a specific time or event such as an anniversary.
-Restricted funds give donors assurance that their money is being used in the manner they initially chose.
+The funds can be restricted because the donor wants the money to go to a specific program or the donor wants the money to be utilized after a specific time or event, such as an anniversary.
+Restricted funds give donors assurance that their money is being used in the manner they desire.

 When a donor gives money to a non-profit organization, he or she may specify whether their donation is restricted or can be used in any manner the organization sees fit.
 If the donor temporarily restricts how the funds can be utilized, the organization must use the funds for the designated purpose.
 If the funds are permanently restricted, the donation acts as the principal amount, and only the interest earned can be spent on charitable activities.
 There may also be restrictions on how the interest amount can be spent.
 If the non-profit fails to comply with the directions of the donor, the latter may take legal action against the organization or demand a full refund of the donation.

 Designation of a Restricted Fund

 The decision to make a donation – restricted or unrestricted – lies with the donor.
 The donor makes this designation through a letter accompanying the gift or through an explicit agreement with the non-profit organization.
 Non-profits can avoid confusion by offering a choice of designation when soliciting for donations by direct mail or email.
 This can be achieved by adding a clause to that effect either on the donation form or in the gift acknowledgment.
 For example, the American Red Cross offers donors the choice of donating to Disaster Relief, Local Red Cross, or where it is needed most.
 The designation reduces confusion where the donors do not explicitly state their preferred designation of the funds.